Chapter 1 : Sirius Black

 “I was a couple blocks down, I had just landed the bike.. err.. drove it-”

+“Landed it?
 You bewitched that bike?”
 Mrs. Potter’s raised voice brought a guilty blush to Sirius’s cheeks.

 “Well Mrs. Potter..
 I really, erm, didn’t mean…” his words trailed off, James was sure it was because he knew he had no excuse.